🪞 When Emptiness First Saw Itself — and Became Matter

 ☀️ Analogy: How Hydrogen Becomes a Sun

 A hydrogen atom — the lightest and simplest element — may drift alone in space.
-When many such atoms gather, pressure and temperature climb until fusion ignites — a star is born at that ignition point.
-As the star matures, hydrogen begins to fuse into helium and beyond, releasing vast energy.
+When many such atoms gather, pressure and temperature rise until fusion ignites.
+A star is born.

 🌌 A Universe That Wants to Know